sharavsambuu/learning-drl/README.md

 # Tasks

-    - Find some environments with Sparse Rewards settings
+    - Fix TRPO
-    - Mess with sequential decision making with sparse rewards using PPO or other Policy Iterators
+    - Fix PPO
-    - Try to implement GRPO in general sparse rewards settings
+    - Apply GRPO to PPO

 # Other things I will learn in the near future